paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-sigs.md

 Hedged ("noisy" / "extra entropy") signatures combine both approaches.
 They generate k deterministically, then incorporate randomness into it.

-Let's look again at hedged sigs in RFC 6979:
+Let's look again at hedged signatures in RFC 6979:

     rnd = rand()
     k_bytes = combine_hmac_drbg(d, m, rnd)
     k = num(k_bytes)

-Here, randomness is XOR-ed with private key `d`, and is then fed into `hash`.
+Randomness is incorporated into DRBG, and is then fed into `hash`.

 > What if fault attack happens in a hedged signature scheme?